django-commons/django-commons-mkdocs/src/docs/governance.md

 - Reach out to projects that might be interested in joining Django Commons.
 - Supporting projects maintainers in handling security reports by providing advice or guidance.
 - Being a backup contact point for security reporters when project maintainers fail to respond to a security report.
-- In cases where a maintainer is unresponsive, the security team may take over the project to fix the security issue at their discretion.
+- In cases where a maintainer is unresponsive, the admin team may take over the project to fix the security issue at their discretion.

 Out of scope responsibilities/tasks: